CorbettCajun/search1api-mcp/README.md

 ```
 Read the Windsurf MCP Server [Official Documentation](https://docs.codeium.com/windsurf/mcp) to get more information.

-**Notice: After the configuration is done, you can close Windsurf offcial web tools to save your credits**
+**Notice: After the configuration is done, you can close Windsurf official web tools to save your credits**

 ## Version History

+- v0.1.5: Migrated to TypeScript for improved code quality and maintainability
 - v0.1.4: Added reasoning tool with deepseek r1 and updated the Cursor and Windsurf configuration guide
 - v0.1.3: Added news search functionality
 - v0.1.2: Added sitemap functionality